iotaledger/bee-rfcs/text/0030-protocol-messages.md

 ### Compression

-A transaction encoded in bytes has a length of `1604`.
+A transaction encoded in bytes - using the T5B1 codec - has a length of `1604`.
 The `payload` field itself occupies `1312` bytes and is often partially or completely filled with `0`s.
 For this reason, trailing `0`s of the `payload` field are removed, providing a compression rate up to nearly 82%.
 Only the `payload` field is altered during this compression and the order of the fields stays the same.

 Proposed functions:
 ```rust